Last Updated on 7 December 2023 by Cycloscope

 The market is really big but not very “quaint”.
 They sell what we call cinesate (Chinese low-quality stuff), the food part is smaller than that of Bishkek and nobody yells to attract customers.
 Sometimes they say things when you come, so quietly, like they are drug dealers.

-Back to our guesthouse, through a park full of karaoke, here is pretty popular, but these are practically the size of a shower stall, outdoor, with a stereo, a monitor, and the pirate CDs sold everywhere (I think the originals just do not exist).
+Back to our guesthouse, through a park full of karaoke, here is pretty popular, but these are practically the size of a shower stall, outdoor, with a stereo,ย a monitor,ย and the pirate CDs sold everywhere (I think the originals just do not exist).
 Unfortunately, the weather is bad and we can’t see any performance.

 In the end, we’re quite disappointed by Osh.
 Probably we didn’t see its eternal beauty, but believe us, we look for it and haven’t seen it anywhere.
 What many say it’s the “quintessential Silk Road city of Central Asia”, just looked boring and ugly to us.
 But maybe we got it all wrong…